Alert

 Monitor the worker's recovery through incoming medical reporting.
 If there are questions or concerns about the worker’s progress or work restrictions, contact the treatment provider to discuss the worker’s progress, current fitness level and if there are any recommendations to support the worker's progression to full duties.
 Consider a referral to the internal consultant for an opinion on the worker’s progress or work restrictions if needed.

-Contact the worker every two weeks (at minimum) and the employer every six weeks to follow up on the modified work.
-Obtain earnings information from the employer every two weeks, if there is a loss of earnings, issue payments as required.
 Collaborate with the worker and employer to keep the modified work plan on track.
 If there are concerns with the modified work, discuss what changes may be needed.
 Adjust the plan if changes are required.
 If the work restrictions are permanent, find out if the employer can provide a permanent position within those restrictions.

 When modified work is at risk for ending, educate both parties on their duty to cooperate.
 Discuss the services available to resolve the concerns (for example, a functional capacity exam, return-to-work planning meeting, an ergonomic assessment, industry specialist referral, etc.).